“We don’t release software. It escapes!” (Carl, my former boss and a VP of Development)

 “But, why should we worry about these things before release?
 We’ll be able to figure it all out when the time comes.”

-ASK—We wish!
-But too often, the reality is unhappy surprises due to a lack of preparation for release—preparation that begins with implementation requirements.
+Ask:We wish!
+Too often, though, the reality is unhappy surprises due to a lack of preparation for release (preparation that begins with implementation requirements).